 Despite this disruption, AIMS continues to function and deliver the best science for the nation.

-Updated 5th June 2020
+Updated 30th June 2022

 AIMS operates out of three major facilities in Townsville, Darwin and Perth.
-Each of these sites differ in terms of risk profiles and therefore we have applied different approaches to each of them.

 Access to Townsville site for visitors

 AIMS has placed restrictions on visitors accessing our sites, including contractors, sub-contractors, and suppliers.
 All visitors must:

 complete and have approved a Visitor Screening Form prior to their visit

 be approved and be hosted by an AIMS worker.

 For workshops and meetings, video conferencing options continue to be provided, recognising that COVID-19 is still present in the community, potentially constraining in-person attendance.
 In addition, all workers and visitors on site must adhere to physical distancing or wear masks, maintain good hygiene, and adhere to AIMS illness response requirements that are based upon the principal, “if in doubt, stay out”.